How to Optimize Your WordPress Site for Speed

 Once you’ve made improvements to your site, retest until you’re satisfied with the results.
 You can test different configurations and themes to see which one runs the fastest.
 Choose the highest performers.

-Add Real User Data to Your Site Performance Monitoring
+Add Real User Data to Your Website Performance Monitoring

 In addition to running periodic speed tests to check your site’s performance, RUM (real user monitoring) reports allow you see how your site is performing based on location, device or a combination of factors.